![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 "Why?
 What do you mean?"
 Jason asked.
 Then Steve continued.

 "Jerry's been building and rebuilding that car for stuff like this race for years now.
 Studying up on how race cars are set up, and applying the tricks to his own.
-He practices wild-assed maneuvers all the time, too.
-Heck, I've seen him goad the cops just for fun!
-And some of our cop cars aren't exactly slouches in the speed and handling department.
+He practices wild assed maneuvers all the time, too.
+Hell: I've seen him goad the cops just for fun!
+And some of our cop cars aren't exactly slouches in the speed and handling department themselves.

 "Hell man, look at it this way: Jerry may be the only guy on this side of the Atlantic who can beat you and Penelope!
-You just had bad luck picking him for your race, that's all."
-Steve finished with a smile.
+You just had bad luck picking him for your race, is all," Steve finished with a smile.

 Did I ever tell Jason about my nitrous system?
 No!
 Ha, ha.